 4. A Chance to Make a Difference

-For all the self-fulfilling reasons for serving on a board, the main reason for joining a non profit board should be to make a difference in your community.
-Whether it’s guiding best business practices, raising awareness of issues, fundraising or mentorship, if you’re looking for a way to give back, board service is a way to do that.
+While serving on a board offers you many benefits, the main reason for joining one should be to make a difference in your community.
+Whether it’s guiding best business practices, raising awareness of issues, fundraising, or mentorship, board service is a great way to give back.

-So, how do you know if a specific board position at a specific organization is right for you?
+How do you know if a board position at a specific organization is right for you?
+Assess the following factors:

-Familiarize yourself with the organization.
-Find out the mission statement, the values.
-Ask for the annual report and articles about the organization.
-Just because you’re in the same community, it doesn’t guarantee if your ideas align.
+Familiarize yourself with the organization by looking at its mission statement and values.
+You could also look at the annual report and articles about the organization.
+Just because you’re in the same community doesn’t guarantee that your values will align.

-Request a copy of the budget, recent balance sheet and financial statements.
-You don’t have to be a financial wizard to join a board, but you do have to understand the financial state of the organization.
+Request a copy of their budget, recent balance sheet, and financial statements.
+You don’t have to be a financial expert to join a board, but you should understand the organization’s financial state.

 3. Your Responsibilities

-Find out how often the board meets.
-It can be anything from every month, to once a year.
-Remember the less often the board meet, the less engaged and productive the board will be.
+Find out how often the board meets – it could be anywhere from monthly to annually.
+Remember, the less often the board meets, the less engaged and productive they’ll be.

-Then find out what your responsibilities will be on the board.
+Then, find out what your responsibilities will be.
 Are the roles of the board clearly defined?
-Are there standards of performance to which you will be held accountable?
+Are there standards of performance you’re expected to meet?

-Volunteer boards are ultimately responsible for what happens in the organization.
-As a Director, you are liable for decisions made on behalf of the organization by the Board.
-You want to ensure that the organization has sufficient Director Liability insurance to protect its Directors.
+Volunteer boards are ultimately responsible for what happens at the organization.
+Directors are liable for decisions made by the board on behalf of the organization.
+You should ensure that the organization has sufficient Director Liability insurance for protection.

 5. The People

-You are inevitably are going to have to make unpopular decisions and have challenging conversations with the board and organization, so find out who it is you’ll be working with.
-Find out their priorities.
-Their investment.
+You’re inevitably going to have to make unpopular decisions and face challenging conversations with the board and organization.
+So, find out who you’ll be working with, their priorities, and their investment.

-Find out what skills they are lacking with their current board members and if you can fulfil those needs.
-Do they need help with public relations, SEO, finance, event planning or connecting with specific groups of people?
-It will help your pitch and ensure that when you join you have a direction for your role.
+Find out what skills they’re missing from their current board members and if you can fulfill those needs.
+Do they need help with public relations, SEO, finance, event planning, or connecting with specific groups of people?
+Knowing this will help your pitch and ensure that you have a direction for your role.